 I mean, that’s one hell of a final paragraph.
 I wonder if that’s how the entire thesis ended.

-The professor was blinking with one eye at a time, like a malfunctioning robot.
-Everyone else in the class just stared and cleared their throats as Karen grinned and tucked her pages away.
+The professor was blinking with one eye at a time, like a malfunctioning doll.
+Everyone else in the class just stared and cleared their throats as Karen tucked her pages away.
 I caught Eleanor’s eye and mouthed, “I told you.”

 That night, I told our other friend Maggie all about our last day of class.
 She immediately accused me of embellishing, or flat-out making stuff up, both of which I do all the time, but not in this case.
 To my surprise, Eleanor, who had been silently drinking tea with a look of remembered horrors in her eyes, spoke up in my defense.